 Don’t forget the car seats for little ones or that different states have varying rules regarding these.
 You will have to make sure that any car seats you have comply with the laws of any state you will be traveling through.

 You have to ensure that your car is roadworthy before you set off.
 Check things like the oil, tire depths and pressures, wipers blades and wiper fluids.
 Have a spare tire in the trunk and make sure that is in good condition and properly inflated.
 It is also advisable that you know how to change a tire if that becomes necessary.

 Look at your insurance coverage and check that it is still valid.
 You should let your insurance company know what you are planning.
 This is just so that if you have an accident in a state other than where you live, you can still get the help you need without any delays.
-In fact, you should also have a phone number for attorneys for auto accidents.
-If you need legal assistance but are in an area that is strange to you, being able to call someone for that help could be vital.

 Having a car alarm is also a good idea so that you are made aware if anyone is tampering with your vehicle.
 You could have to leave it by the roadside or in a car park overnight, so a 2-way car alarm could prove to be very useful.

 Once your car is ready, what do you need to do next?

 Of course, you will need to pack some clothes, but you should keep them to a minimum, as there will be so many other things you need.
 You should have a bag of supplies, such as water and snacks in case you do not pass through a town for a long while so cannot buy any.
 Do not forget to replenish the supplies when you have used them.